-343 Commonwealth was designed by Bradlee, Winslow, and Wetherell, architects, and built 1882-1883 as the home of George Glover Crocker and his wife, Annie Bliss (Keep) Crocker.
+343 Commonwealth was designed by Bradlee, Winslow, and Wetherell, architects, and built 1882-1883 by Woodbury & Leighton, masons, and Morton & Chesley, carpenters, for George Glover Crocker and his wife, Annie Bliss (Keep) Crocker.
+He is shown as the owner on the original building permit application, dated August 30, 1882.

 George Crocker purchased the land for 343 Commonwealth on May 6, 1882, from Fanny Pope (Hovey) Morse, the wife of John Torrey Morse, Jr. They lived at 9 Fairfield.
 She had purchased the land on October 20, 1879, from Grenville T. W. Braman, Henry D. Hyde, and Henry M. Whitney, trustees of a real estate investment trust that had purchased several parcels of land on March 1, 1872, from the Boston Water Power Company.